How to enroll for Medicare as you near age 65

 About the expert

-Krischa Winright is senior vice president of Business Performance and Development, Senior Health Services at Blue Cross Blue Shield of Michigan.
+Krischa Winright is executive vice president of Business Performance and Development, Senior Health Services at Blue Cross Blue Shield of Michigan.
 She has more than 25 years of health care and technology leadership, with extensive experience in Medicare Advantage and marketing.

 Members of the editorial and news staff of The Detroit News were not involved in the creation of this content.